fortrabbit/blog/craft-hosting-partner.md

 author: os
 created: 2017-07-25
 title: We are a Craft Hosting Partner
-excerpt: fortrabbit is now an official Hosting Partner for Craft CMS.
+intro: fortrabbit is now an official Hosting Partner for Craft CMS.
 lead: Last week Pixel & Tonic — the company behind Craft CMS — announced their official hosting partners.
 We are one of only two and that thrills us!
 figure:
   src: craft-cms-poster.png